-The assumption for mortality rates was derived by taking into consideration BLA's mortality experience from 2009 to 2011, its expectations on current and expected future experience and the overall experience of the Thailand life insurance market.
-The mortality assumptions adopted have been based on 30% of 1997 Thai Mortality Table for both male and female lives.
+The assumption for mortality rates was derived by taking into consideration BLA's mortality experience from 2010 to 2012, its expectations on current and expected future experience and the overall experience of the Thailand life insurance market.
+The mortality assumptions adopted have been based on the 2008 Thai Mortality Table for both male and female lives.
+The mortality assumptions vary by product type.